-Tradition sparks sentiment
+Tradition Sparks Sentiment

 |0

-This work, Tradition sparks sentiment [Image 2 of 2], by SrA Shelby Thurman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tradition Sparks Sentiment, by SrA Shelby Thurman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT